Pharmacotherapeutic group: antitumor drug – alkaloid

 Very rare: angioedema.

-Prevalence unknown: skin rash (including erythematous, maculopapular, urticaria, dermatitis, bullous erythema).
+Not known: skin rash (including erythematous, maculopapular, urticaria, dermatitis, erythema bullosa).

-Very common – increased body temperature, asthenia, increased fatigue, infections.
+Very often – increased body temperature, asthenia, increased fatigue, infections.

 Often – weakness, sepsis.

-Very rarely – extravasation: hematoma or hyperemia of the skin at the site of injection (in extravasation) (reactions associated with extravasation were mild and usually did not require specific treatment).
+Very rarely – extravasation: hematoma or hyperemia of the skin at the injection site (during extravasation) (reactions associated with extravasation were mild and, as a rule, did not require specific treatment).

-1 cases ranging from medium to severe anemia (3-th and 4-I degree – haemoglobin concentration less than 8.0 g/dL) occurred in 25% of cases (12% of courses).
-The median time to onset of moderate to severe anemia was day 12 with an average of seven days of therapy.
-In 46% of the treatment courses that were accompanied by the development of moderate and severe anemia, the duration of anemia was more than seven days.
-Transfusion of erythrocyte mass was given to 30% of patients (in 13% of courses).
-Erythropoietin was administered to 10% of patients (in 8% of courses of topotecan therapy).
+1 – cases of moderate to severe anemia (grades 3 and 4 – hemoglobin concentration less than 8.0 g/dL) occurred in 25% of cases (12% of courses).
+The median time to the onset of moderate and severe anemia is day 12, with a median duration of seven days of therapy.
+In 46% of treatment courses accompanied by the development of moderate and severe anemia, the duration of anemia was more than seven days.
+30% of patients received red blood cell transfusion (in 13% of courses).
+Erythropoietin was administered to 10% of patients (in 8% of topotecan therapy courses).

-2 – When topotecan was administered intravenously, diarrhea occurred in 10% of patients over 65 years of age; these reactions were noted, including severe reactions.
+2 – with intravenous administration of topotecan, diarrhea in patients over 65 years of age occurred in 10% of cases, these reactions were noted, including severe ones.

-3 – cases of neutropenic colitis, including cases with a fatal outcome, were treated as complications of drug-induced neutropenia.
+3 – cases of neutropenic colitis, including cases with a fatal outcome, were regarded as complications of drug-induced neutropenia.

-Lack of data on the causal relationship between the following adverse events and administration of hypotecan: arthralgia, increased hepatic transaminase activity, pain (whole body, skeletal bones, chest), headache, neuropathy, skin itching.
+There is insufficient data on the cause-and-effect relationship between the following adverse events and the use of topotecan: arthralgia, increased activity of “liver” transaminases, pain (all over the body, in the skeletal bones, in the chest), headache, neuropathy, skin itching.

 Overdose